 - 1. The site can provide clinical experiences within the student's specialty area (CMHC, School, Addictions). - 2.
 The site shall provide orientation for the student regarding site's purpose, function, and administrative procedures. - 3.
-The site shall provide a HIPAA compliant environment in which student can provide counseling in a private and confidential setting. - 4.
-The site will allow students to have the opportunity to lead or co-lead a group during their practicum experience. - 5.
+The site shall provide a HIPAA compliant environment in which student can provide counseling in a private and confidential setting.

+- 4. The site will allow students to have the opportunity to lead or co-lead a group during their practicum experience. - 5.
 The site shall be responsible for the assignment and administrative supervision of tasks within the student's capabilities which allows him/her to use and further develop her/his counseling knowledge, attitudes, values, and skills.
 This may include direct work with clients, relationships with staff and other agencies or schools, and attendance at staff meetings. - 6.
 The site will provide space, equipment, and supplies as needed by the student to carry out site assignments. - 7.
 The site will allow the student to gain a variety of supervised experiences. - 8.
 With written permission of the site and the clients involved, the site will allow the student to obtain audio and/or videotapes for supervision of the student's interactions with clients.
-If the site does not permit recordings, contact the Practicum & Internship Coordinator to discuss possible alternate arrangements. - 9.
-Sites will ensure that all audio/video recordings of live interactions with clients that are in compliance with applicable institutional, state, federal, and international privacy requirements.
+If the site does not permit recordings, contact the Practicum & Internship coordinator to discuss possible alternate arrangements. - Sites will ensure that all audio/video recordings of live interactions with clients that are in compliance with applicable institutional, state, federal, and international privacy requirements. - 10.
+The site will provide adequate informed consent documents to clients regarding their treatment related to student interns.